Efficient Temporal Sentence Grounding in Videos with Multi-Teacher Knowledge Distillation: Methodology

 \subsubsection{Shared Encoder Strategy}

-\quad \\ When the knowledge that exists in soft label backpropagates from back to front, the shallow layers hardly enjoy the benefit, due to the non-linear activity function and dropout design.
-But the feature invariant in the shallow layers \cite{zeiler2014visualizing} inspires us, we share several shallow layers of the student with an isomorphic teacher.
-Through collaborative training with the teacher network, the shallow layers can acquire additional knowledge.
+The backpropagation of knowledge from soft labels often provides limited benefit to the shallow layers, primarily due to the influence of non-linear activation functions and dropout mechanisms.
+However, the concept of feature invariance in these layers, in Zeiler et al.\cite{zeiler2014visualizing}, guides our approach.
+We propose the sharing of several shallow layers between the student and teacher networks.
+This collaborative training strategy enables the shallow layers in the student network to assimilate additional knowledge from the teacher network, enhancing their learning capacity.

-Specifically, a student and an isomorphic teacher share their text and query encoder, shown in Figure \ref{fig:pipeline}.
-The encoder consists of several conv1D in our network, which is lightweight and fast due to its inherent characteristic.
-The $\mathtt{VisualEncoder}$, $\mathtt{QueryEncoder}$, and $\mathtt{FFN}$ layers in eq. (\ref{eq:projector}) denote the shared layers in our network.
+Specifically, a student and a teacher share their text and query encoder, shown in Figure \ref{fig:pipeline}.
+The encoder consists of several conv1D in our network, which is lightweight and fast due to its inherent characteristics.
+The $\mathtt{VisualEncoder}$, $\mathtt{QueryEncoder}$ in eq. (\ref{eq:projector}) denote the shared layers in our network.